Yoga as a Peace Practice: Creating Resilience in Our Communities

 - Yoga Alliance (YA): Approximately 8 contact hours.
 You can input your contact hours using your YA login information.

-YPP Level 1 Certification requires completion of an additional 32 hours of coursework, which includes online and teleclasses, reading assignments, and written coursework.
-The complete course of study for Level 1 Yoga As A Peace Practice Certification is 40 hours.
+Yoga as Peace Practice (YPP) Level 1 Certification requires completion of an additional 32 hours of coursework, which includes online and teleclasses, reading assignments, and written coursework.
+The complete course of study for Level 1 YPP Certification is 40 hours.

 Jana is a certified yoga teacher and therapist, meditation facilitator and Ayurvedic lifestyle consultant who specializes in the therapeutic application of yoga and meditation for seniors and the management of cancer and other acute and chronic conditions.
 She is director of Power of One Yoga Center, a community-based studio in Baltimore, MD, and the co-founder and Executive Director of the Black Yoga Teachers Alliance.
 Her exploration of yoga began in 1972, and she has been an eyewitness and advocate to the expansion of yoga and Ayurveda in the U.S., especially in communities of color.
 She is a certified Master Gardener…